Mambouna/pgturbo/doc/from-scratch.rst

 .. image:: _static/scratch/flappybird-bird-space.png

-The biggest differences between Scratch and Pygame Zero are these:
+The biggest differences between Scratch and Pygame Turbo are these:

-* You cannot loop forever in Pygame Zero - just update for one frame and then return.
+* You cannot loop forever in Pygame Turbo - just update for one frame and then return.
 * The coordinates are different.
-In Pygame Zero, the top left of the screen is ``x = 0, y = 0``.
+In Pygame Turbo, the top left of the screen is ``x = 0, y = 0``.
 The ``x`` direction goes from left to right as before, but ``y`` goes down the screen!
 This is why ``GRAVITY`` is a positive number and ``FLAP_VELOCITY`` is a negative number in Python.